shrewdacumen/My_Bookself_App-on-SwiftUI-Combine/README.md

 ### Data Structure `class GetTheSelectedBook`
     It is designed for fetching the remote data from the endpoint through its member function `func get_the_selected_book(isbn13: String)` based on the native `Combine framework` of Apple Inc.
+### Data Structure`class UserNote`
+  This is letting the user to take a note on BookView (or DetailBook in the diagram).
+  And this is stored persistently that each book has its own user note that has been stored.

 ## TheControlPanel struct